 InstantEncore offers a great deal of flexibility and allows you to tailor the app to your own needs.
 It worked with our ticketing system and the pricing was within our budget.
 I didn’t need a lot of convincing.
 We started devising a plan for how we wanted to use the app and got it set up within a week or so after signing up.

-Click on image for a closer look.
+Seattle Shakespeare Company uses their app's At-The-Venue feature to engage audiences at performances.
+Click on image for a closer look. |

 We’ve promoted the app through lobby signs, curtain speeches, our website, email notices and program ads.
 We’ll most likely do a small facebook digital ad campaign in conjunction with our upcoming outdoor shows this summer, as we’ve found it to be very useful for locating which park show is performing where - since the shows are in a different location practically each night.